nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 To help make this event a success, TOPS will provide organizations with the following support:
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name

-### Sponsor a Grand Challenge

-**What is it?**

-To solve the biggest challenges faced in our world today–such as climate change, extreme weather, endemic COVID-19–we need everyone, from all walks of life and with all academic experiences.
-The sharing of data, results, code, and policy during the height of the COVID-19 pandemic demonstrated the impact and effectiveness of openly sharing research.
-What other grand challenges could we solve if we were dedicated to solving them using principles of open science?

-**How do I get started?**

-What is the biggest challenge that your organization is poised to tackle?
-Consider how open science could help solve that problem.
-Work with NASA to determine if our data, software or resources could help!

-**TOPS Will Provide**

-To help make this event a success, TOPS will provide organizations with the following support:
-* Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name